William Pitt Center – Sacred Heart Pioneers

 There are a lot of positive features to be found here at the Pitt Center.
 There is a large video board at the far end of the gym that is put to good use throughout the game.
-A second scoreboard on the near end of the gym displays some basic game stats.
-The sound system is state of the art, and music played throughout the game does not overpower the senses.
+A second scoreboard at the near end of the gym displays some basic game stats.
+The sound system is state-of-the-art, and the music played throughout the game does not overpower the senses.
 The cheerleading squad performs throughout the game and throws t-shirts into the crowd several times during play stoppages.

 As a multi-sport facility, the gym at the Pitt Center is set up to accommodate more than just basketball.
 Thus, there is a lot of extra space beyond the bleachers.
 The large size of Pitt Center tends to dampen any noise that is produced by the Sacred Heart crowd.

 While Fairfield is a nice place to live, it’s not exactly what you would consider a destination city.
 Visiting fans coming to Sacred Heart will not find a whole lot of options directly around the campus.
 To the north of campus on Park Avenue is a residential area, and a few miles to the south is urban Bridgeport.
 Fans looking for places to eat may have to drive a bit.

 Luckily, this area of Connecticut has no shortage of dining or lodging options around Route One, which runs the length of the southern edge of the state along the coastline.